goodv1ce/backend-python-lab/README.md

-# Python back-end laboratory works repositoryd
+# Python back-end laboratory works repository

 This is a repository for laboratory works of python back-end subject